SelfMadeSystem/Minesvelte/README.md

 #### Basics

 Scroll to zoom.
 Left-click on tiles to reveal them.
 Right-click to flag them as mines.
-If a revealed tile has the number of flags around it equal to its number, you can click it to automatically reveal the remaining tiles.
+If a revealed tile has the number of flags around it equal to its number, you can left-click it to automatically reveal the remaining tiles.
+Similarly, if the number of unrevealed tiles around a revealed tile is exactly enough to satisfy its number, you can right-click the tile to flag the tiles around it.

 Press "U" to undo.
 Press "R" to redo.